E. T. Bedford

-Edward Thomas "E.T."
-Bedford (February 19, 1849 – May 21, 1931) was an American executive of Standard Oil.
+Edward Thomas Bedford (February 19, 1849 – May 21, 1931) was an American executive of Standard Oil.
 In 1902, he founded the Corn Products Refining Company, now known as Ingredion.
-E.T. was an active member of the community in Westport, Connecticut, having donated buildings to the city for their middle school, firehouse, and a YMCA for the youth to use.
+Bedford was an active member of the community in Westport, Connecticut, having donated buildings to the city for its middle school, firehouse, and a YMCA founded in 1923, for the youth to use.
 After resigning from his position at the Standard Oil Company of New Jersey in 1909, he worked full-time for the Corn Products Refining Co., up until his death on May 21, 1931.

 Early life

 E.T.
 Bedford was born February 19, 1849, in Greens Farms, Connecticut, to Frederick Thomas Bedford and Mary Anne Elizabeth Pace, British immigrants who had arrived from London the previous year.
 Frederick was a deacon in the church and a noted wood carver; the hand carved frame for the portrait of The Prince of Wales, who was King Edward VII at the time, was his most famous piece.

-E.T. went to school at Adams Academy in Greens Farms, as well as the public schools of Brooklyn, and Maple Grove Academy in Westport, Connecticut.
-Please note: Adams Academy, a former prep school, is in Quincy MA and opened in 1872 when E.T.
-Bedford was 23.
-Appears to be the wrong school.
+Bedford went to school at Adams Academy in Greens Farms, as well as the public schools of Brooklyn, and Maple Grove Academy in Westport, Connecticut.